 Brown Bag Series - this one hour monthly series provides information and networking in a relaxed atmosphere during lunchtime.
 Please click here for the current Brown Bag Series listing of dates and topics.

 Impact Training Series - OYD now offers a quarterly four-hour training series called Youth Worker "Impact."
 It provides as expansion of a topic from our previous youth worker trainings.

 Advancing Youth Development (AYD) is a training based upon the fundamentals of Positive Youth Development, this is a 28 hour national curriculum.
-Advancing Youth Development Basics (AYDB) (a 4 hour basic overview) will be offered in August, click here for details.
+Advancing Youth Development Basics (AYDB) (a 4 hour basic overview) was offered in August 2014.